nadrino/kotor-walkthrough/kotor2/walkthrough/04_Dantooine/01_Dantooine.md

   - Why do I need permission to enter the Enclave?
   - Who is Administrator Adare?
   - I'll be going now.
+- Level up Bao and T3??
+- Bao as a melee knight
 - Droid "Greetings and good day, traveler.
 On behalf of the Khoonda settlement I am programmed to welcome you to Dantooine."  + `BaoDur` baneter
   - That's very observant of you, T3! `a_influence_inc(8, 1)`
   - Droid, what happened to damage you?